 - Hang damp towels spread out to allow to dry out completely.

 Yes, mold is concerning but it is entirely preventable as long as you keep the moisture to a minimum in your house.
 Our state licensed professionals at Service Master Elite Cleaning Service are adept at dealing with any kind of mold growth.
-Contact us for a consultation if you are in the Greater New Orleans area.
+Contact us for a consultation.